-As of 1 January 2018, all financial assets are classified based on the business model for managing the financial assets.
+All financial assets are classified based on the business model for managing the financial assets.
 Accordingly, financial assets are classified in four main categories as listed below:

 - Financial instruments measured at amortised cost, - Financial instruments measured at FVOCI, with gains or losses recycled to profit or loss on derecognition, - Equity instruments measured at FVOCI, with no recycling of gains or losses to profit or loss on derecognition, and - Financial instruments measured at FVPL.